A-Z of Student Services

 Office of Veterans Affairs

-The Office of Veterans Affairs oversees all services for student veterans at WCSU including the implementation of programs that aid in the reintegration of student veterans into civilian and campus life, providing guidance, determining eligibility for veterans educational benefits, as well as other topics.
-If you are a current or former service member, please visit the Office of Veterans Affairs or email email@example.com.
+The Office of Veterans Affairs oversees all services for student veterans at WCSU and serves as a single point-of-contact to guide veterans through the higher education process.
+The Office of Veterans Affairs implements programs that aid in the reintegration of student-veterans into civilian and campus life, provides guidance, determines eligibility for state veterans educational benefits and certification of Veterans Affairs Educational Benefits, as well as other topics.
+If you are a current or former service member, please visit the Office of Veterans Affairs or email

-Students in all majors are encouraged to take courses in art, music or theatre to fulfill their General Education: Humanities requirements, or experience a concert, show, or exhibition in the amazing new Visual and Performing Arts Center.
+Students in all majors are encouraged to take courses in art, music or theatre, or experience a concert, show, or exhibition in the amazing new Visual and Performing Arts Center.

 Department of Music